Ordfin/Documentation/pages/suite/suite-fundamental-superalgos-concepts.md

 ---
-title:  "Superalgos Fundamental Concepts"
+title:  "Fundamental Superalgos Concepts"
 summary: "Superalgos breaks up complexity and describes the fundamental concepts that make up trading intelligence in hierarchies of nodes.
 Nodes may reference other nodes to access information in other hierarchies."
 sidebar: suite_sidebar
 permalink: suite-fundamental-superalgos-concepts.html
 ---

 Algorithmic trading is a data-driven application.
-It is the superior ability to derive intelligence from data&mdash;above all&mdash;that gives automated trading an edge over trading mnually.
+It is the superior ability to derive intelligence from data&mdash;above all&mdash;that gives automated trading an edge over trading manually.

 However, it would be simplistic to assume that trading intelligence emerges from data alone.